How to Start Annuals Indoors from Seed

 Bowls

-Also, some seeds require soaking prior to planting.
-This opens the seed coats for germination, and may be done in a small bowl per seed packet instructions.
+Also, some require soaking prior to planting.
+This opens the outer coats to allow for germination, and may be done in a small bowl per packet instructions.

 Magnifying Glass